Chroma subsampling: 3:1:1

 Used by Sony in their HDCAM High Definition recorders (not HDCAM SR).
 In the horizontal dimension, luma is sampled horizontally at three quarters of the full HD sampling rate – 1440 samples per row instead of 1920.
 Chroma is sampled at 480 samples per row, a third of the luma sampling rate.
 In the vertical dimension, both luma and chroma are sampled at the full HD sampling rate (1080 samples vertically).

+Different Cb and Cr rates

+A number of legacy schemes allow different subsampling factors in Cb and Cr, similar to how a different amount of bandwidth is allocated to the two chroma values in broadcast systems such as CCIR System M. These schemes are not expressible in J:a:b notation.
+Instead, they adopt a Y:Cb:Cr notation, with each part describing the amount of resolution for the corresponding component.
+It is unspecified whether the resolution reduction happens in the horizontal or vertical direction.